mattmccarley/curriculum-ai-advocate/class_1/lesson_plan.md

    - **Procedure:**
       1. Chain of Thought
             - structure and effectiveness
             - The principle that LLMs predict the next token by when was given and what was already produced is highlighted strongly by this prompting idea.
 We can leverage this to produce better outputs in our apps
       2. Ship it!
             - Use structure to extract specific pieces of information.

-   - **Code:**
-    - movie review sentiment analysis
+   - **Code:** movie review sentiment analysis

 ### Code Examples (to be used in class and provided to students)
-- File Ingestion - Category Selector
+- File Ingestion - Category Selector (how context changes outputs)
-    - how context changes outputs
 - movie review sentiment analysis
 - Prompt optimizer

-Meta notes (a place for byron to store thoughts):
+**Byron's scratchpad (extra notes):**

 2. How to start influencing your team as an AI advocate.
     - explain what is possible with AI